Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ManualDeployment.md

 Click on <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/raw/master/images/create_sl.png" height="20">

-To allow the creation of a Network File System, we also need to add sa couple of ingress rules for the Default Security List for STARCCM_VCN.
-Click on "Default Security List for STARCCM_VCN" in the list.
+To allow the creation of a Network File System, we also need to add sa couple of ingress rules for the Default Security List for OPENFOAM_VCN.
+Click on "Default Security List for OPENFOAM_VCN" in the list.

 Add one ingress rules for all ports on TCP for NFS.